Erik Daniel: Spartak Trnava

 In July 2022, he transferred to Spartak Trnava within Slovakia, where he signed a two-year contract.
 He proved to be an important player in the 2023-24 UEFA Conference League qualifications for Spartak, scoring 3 goals in 6 games.

-On 1 May 2025, Daniel scored the winning goal in a 1:0 win over his former team MFK Ružomberok in the Slovak Cup final.
+On 1 May 2025, Daniel scored the winning goal in a 1–0 win over his former team MFK Ružomberok in the Slovak Cup final.

 On 26 August 2025, it was announced by the club that Daniel would be leaving.
 At his time with Spartak, he played 129 matches, in which he scored 18 goals and provided 15 assists.

 MFK Skalica

 On 29 August 2025, it was officially announced that Daniel would be joining fellow league side MFK Skalica.

 Personal life

-In February 2020, it was announced that Daniel, as an ethnic Slovak, had applied for Slovakian citizenship, which would make him eligible to represent the country on international level.
+In February 2020, it was announced that Daniel, as an ethnic Slovak, had applied for Slovak citizenship, which would make him eligible to represent the country on international level.